alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 // { value: undefined, done: true }
 ```

-Once the generator is done, once there are no more `yield` keywords the `next()` will always return the same. it will return object where value will be set to `undefined` and `done` to true.
+Once the generator is done, once there are no more `yield` keywords the `next()` will always return the same.
+It will return object where value will be set to `undefined` and `done` to true.
 This will also happen generator reaches the end of its block.

 ```JavaScript
 // Create generator